Open Hours: Mon - Fri 9am - 5pm

 Should You Use Sand Under Artificial Grass?

-• Sharp sand – easy to screed, decent drainage, budget-friendly.
+• Sharp sand – easy to screed, reasonably free-draining, and widely used on domestic installs

 For dog owners, our dog-friendly artificial grass is designed with drainage and odour control in mind.

-How to Prepare the Ground in the UK
+How to Prepare the Ground for Artificial Grass in the UK

 If you’re laying on soil, here’s the typical process we follow: